brentley/appmeshworkshop/content/servicediscovery/servicediscovery.md

 done
 ```

-* Still in Cloud Map, create a service inside the namespace you created in the step above.
-Name it **crystal**.
-The service's FQDN is **crystal.appmeshworkshop.pvt.local**
+* Create a service inside the namespace created in the step above.
+Name it **crystal-blue**.
+The service's FQDN becomes **crystal-blue.appmeshworkshop.pvt.local**

 ```bash
 # Define variables #